10yard/dkafe/readme.md

 ### Add-on Pack Installation

-Simple drop the ZIP file into your DKAFE folder and launch DKAFE.
-The system will detect the ZIP and automatically install the console add-on pack for you.
+The latest ZIP file is **dkafe_console_addon_pack_v1.zip**

-The latest ZIP file is **dkafe_console_addon_pack_v0.1.zip**
+Simply drop the ZIP file into your DKAFE folder and then launch DKAFE.
+The system will detect the ZIP and automatically install the add-on pack for you.

-Note: The add-on pack is not currently available for download from my github page.
-You will need to obtain the latest the add-on pack from an external source.
+Note: The console add-on pack is not currently available for download from my github page.
+You will need to obtain the latest the add-on packs from an external source.